janelia-cellmap/cellmap-segmentation-challenge/examples/README.md

 1. `python path/to/train_config.py`: Run the training script directly.
 2. `csc train path/to/train_config.py`: Run the training script using the `csc train` command-line interface.

+Training progress can be monitored using TensorBoard by running `tensorboard --logdir tensorboard` in the terminal.

+Once the model is trained, you can use the `predict` function to make predictions on new data using the trained model.
+See the `predict_3D.py` and `predict_2D.py` scripts (and below) for examples of how to use the `predict` function.

 ## Predicting on test data
 ...